NeonMonkEmil/disrupting-the-attention-economy/preference_economy_master_document.md

 ---

 *This document is released without copyright restrictions.
 Take it.
 Build it.
-Make it better.
-Buy me a coffee*
+Make it better. buymeacoffee.com/oddy_werk*